 - Establish a land-based phone line and have the business name and number entered in the local phone book.

 - You must have or obtain a Wyoming Sales and Use Tax License from the Department of Revenue.

-- Out-of-state manufacturers will need to complete the Vehicle Manufacturer License Application.
+If you're an out-of-state vehicle manufacturer, you will need to complete the Application for Out-of-State Vehicle Manufacturer License (Form MV-452).